 non-standard number of operations, finding a proof with non-standard size).

 Continuing with the assumptions of the Truth Undefinability Theorem,

-let us present Gödel's incompleteness theorem, according to which
+let us present Gödel's second incompleteness theorem, according to which

 whenever T is consistent (which we admitted in this study,

 since a model of T is used and thus exists) and